iterative/dvc.org/content/docs/command-reference/fetch.md

 `dvc.lock`) and `.dvc` files in the workspace exist in the cache (the `--all-branches` and `--all-tags` enable using multiple workspace versions).

-The `targets` given to this command (if any) limit which files to fetch.
-It accepts paths to tracked files or directories (even if such paths are within a directory
-[tracked as a whole](/doc/command-reference/add#tracking-directories)), `.dvc` files, or stage names (found in `dvc.lock`).
+The `targets` given to this command (if any) limit what to fetch.
+It accepts paths to tracked files or directories (even if such paths are within a directory [tracked as a whole](/doc/command-reference/add#tracking-directories)), `.dvc` files, or stage names (found in `dvc.lock`).